 BCAAs (branched chain amino acids) can have a positive impact during testosterone replacement therapy because these three essential amino acids helping the body process nutrients, convert fat and carbs into energy, and develop healthy dense muscle.

 It’s not uncommon for men with low T to have metabolism deficiency leading to increased fat storage and decreased muscle mass.
 This deficiency causes muscle weakness and decreasing the quality of life.

 With the liver being the central operator for metabolism, it is common for providers to prescribe BCAAs to help people improve liver function.
 Supplementing BCAAs promote muscle growth (protein synthesis) aiding in recovery without spiking insulin levels (insulin spikes cause inflammation).
-This is why normalizing testosterone levels with TRT and supplementing BCAAs to help promote a healthy metabolism will greatly improve quality of life in men.
+As we cover in our guide to TRT, this is why normalizing testosterone levels with TRT and supplementing BCAAs to help promote a healthy metabolism will greatly improve quality of life in men.

 What are BCAAs (branched chain amino acids)?